dgrant/www-pommedapi/src/content/withdrawal.en.md

 If you choose to withdraw your child after the probationary period is over, you must notify the Registrar in writing one month prior to withdrawal.
-If you give written notice at least one month in advance, your tuition deposit for the month of June will be refunded.
+If you give written notice at least one month in advance, your tuition deposit for the month of June will be applied to your final month.
 Otherwise, it will be forfeited.

 <!--infoBox-->